inotelabs/astroverse/src/content/posts/invincibles.md

 ## Conclusion

 What Leverkusen and Arsenal did were both incredible achievements, and a sign of what it takes to succeed in different eras.
 The early 2000s was a more pragmatic time, with star players capable of carrying their teams.
-However today, football is more collaborative, and there is no room for passengers.
+However today, football is more collaborative, and high intensity.